TNVR98/TNVR98/README.md

 - I have graduated from City University of London with a 1st in 2021

-- My previous GitHub is https://github.com/TNVR98 which contains University projects.
+- My work Github is https://github.com/TanvirDF.

 - I am East London based

 - I grew up in Italy

 - ⚡ Fun fact: I learnt to swim on YouTube

 <br/>